 We may begin with a dream.
 There are many ways to work with dreams, but the key to unlocking their meaning lies with the dreamer.
 That is why, when you tell me a dream, I will look for cues (language, tone of voice, gestures) that signal how the dream is wanting to express itself in the here and now.
-Together, with your permission, these signals can be creatively unfolded to discover the nature of the dream and its message for you.
+Together we can creatively unfold these signals to discover the nature of the dream and its message for you.
 This is done by paying attention to and exploring signals in the different sensory channels.
 Learn more about Process Oriented Theory.

-Perhaps you do not dream, but have a nagging body symptom, persistent pain?
+Perhaps you do not dream, but have a nagging body symptom or persistent pain?
 This can be tracked and unfolded in a similar way to find out its meaning.
-Both dreams and body symptoms come from lesser-known parts of yourself that are wanting to come into your awareness.
+Both dreams and body symptoms come from lesser-known parts of yourself that are wanting to come into awareness.

-Relationship problems, decisions to be made, and longterm personal issues can all be explored and brought more fully into awareness in similar ways using Process Work methods.
+Relationship problems, decisions to be made, and longterm personal issues can all be explored and brought more fully into awareness using Process Work methods.